Davit98/ML-Project-2-Microscope-Image-Denoising/README.md

 #### File descriptions

-model.py - contains keras implementation of the custome Unet model described in the Noise2Noise paper
+model.py - contains keras implementation of the custom Unet model described in the Noise2Noise paper

 train.py - trains the Unet model